Ergonomic posture tips for remote work

 Standing and Movement Breaks

-In addition to standing breaks, incorporating simple desk exercises into your routine can significantly reduce stiffness and improve circulation.
-Shoulder rolls, neck stretches, and seated leg extensions are easy exercises that you can perform right at your desk.
-These movements help release muscle tension, improve flexibility, and prevent injuries caused by prolonged sitting.
+Simple desk exercises to reduce stiffnessIn addition to standing breaks, incorporating simple desk exercises into your routine can reduce stiffness and improve circulation significantly.
+You don’t need a gym: Shoulder rolls, neck stretches, and seated leg extensions are simple exercises you can do right at your desk.
+These movements also help release muscle tension, improve flexibility, and prevent injuries associated with continuous sitting.

-Proper Hand and Wrist Positioning
+Hand and Wrist Positioning Series correctement

 Keyboard and Mouse Setup